About Wine Producing Areas in Mallorca

 History of local wine

-Following the plague the wine industry was wiped out, and much of the agricultural land was replanted with almonds.
+Following the plague, the wine industry was wiped out and much of the agricultural land was replanted with almond trees.
 A small number of vines were re-introduced but only enough for local consumption.
-During the 20th century, the wines produced on the island lacked finesse, and a great deal of the wine consumed in Mallorca was imported from mainland Spain.
+During the 20th century, the wines produced on the island lacked finesse and a great deal of the wine consumed in Mallorca was imported from mainland Spain.

-However, during the 1990’s, a group of determined local winemakers decided to invest in their businesses in order to improve the quality of the wine.
-This included such measures as better planting of popular grape varieties (like merlot, carbernet sauvignon, syrah, chardonnay and viognier), the use of stainless steel tanks and equipment, good irrigation systems and greater use of oak barrels.
-The traditional grape of the island is Monastrell (Mourvedre), which in itself isn’t the best single varietal red wine, but when it is blended with other grapes, the results can be superb (think wines from Bordeaux).
-The white wines and roses have also drastically improved in quality, and all three sell at very competitive prices when compared to Rioja or Crianza from the mainland.
+The 1990s saw a revolution in Mallorca as more and more local winemakers could see the potential of investing in their businesses to improve the quality of the wine.
+This included measures such as better planting of popular grape varieties (like Merlot, Cabernet Sauvignon, Syrah, Chardonnay and Viognier), the use of stainless steel tanks and equipment, good irrigation systems and greater use of French and American oak barrels.
+This was a turning point in Mallorcan wine resulting in the drastic improvement in quality of red, white and rosé wines.
+All three sell at very competitive prices when compared to Rioja or Ribera del Duero from the mainland.

 Location: Mallorca Island